 Study design, settings and participants

 This retrospective, descriptive study comprises female patients ≥ 12 years old examined at the SAC at St. Olavs University Hospital, Norway, between July 1, 2003 and December 31, 2010.
-A more detailed description of the centre is given elsewhere.23 24
+A more detailed description of the centre is given elsewhere.23 24 The Regional Committee for Medical and Health Research Ethics approved the study.

 Altogether, 730 individual hospital consultations regarding recent sexual assault were identified from the study period.
 Males, those with no suspected sexual assault, and those not medically examined, were excluded (Figure 1).
-The Regional Committee for Medical and Health Research Ethics approved this study.
 All patients eligible for inclusion received a letter of information about the study with instructions on how to withdraw their information; those who did were excluded.
-We also excluded those recorded as prepubertal, those who appeared at the SAC more than seven days after the assault, those with missing information regarding time since assault, as well as those who did not undergo anogenital examination.
+We also excluded those recorded as prepubertal, those who appeared at the SAC more than seven days after the assault, those with missing information regarding interval since assault, as well as those who did not undergo anogenital examination.
 Only the first visit for each patient was included, resulting in a study group of 412 patients.

 Figure 1 to be inserted here.